Aros-Technology-Studio/AST-Aros-Financial-Paradigm/02_nodechain_engine/network_consensus_model.md

 - System tolerates up to **1/3 Byzantine faults** per shard.
 - In the event of node failure, votes are rebalanced via **Quorum Rebalancer Engine**.
-- **Checkpointing Protocol** persists full shard states every N blocks for rollback and recovery.
+- **Checkpointing Protocol** persists full shard states every N snapshots for rollback and recovery.

 ---